patchamama/The-last-book-page/README.md

 ### Profile

 The Profile model in Django has a unique one-to-one relationship with the User model, meaning that each registered user on the website will have a corresponding Profile model.
 This allows for additional values to be defined relative to the user, such as an image and language.
 The Profile model serves as a convenient extension to the User model, providing an efficient way to store and access user-specific information.
+The on_delete=models.CASCADE argument of `owner` specifies that if the associated user is deleted, all related Profile instances will also be deleted.

 | **Field name** | **Field Type** | **Field Argument**                                             |
 | -------------- | -------------- | -------------------------------------------------------------- |